 "Then why . . .?"

 "Bad!
-Bad things happen!"
+Bad things are happening!"
 Shin said stubbornly.
 I groaned in disgust, smacking my head repeatedly.
-Not even Sabrina could handle this Espeon's stubborness, but at least my Charizard and Lapras were strong enough to take care of anything that might try to attack us.
+Not even Sabrina could handle this Espeon's stubbornness, but at least my Charizard and Lapras were strong enough to take care of anything that might try to attack us.
 And Titan, even though she didn't listen to me that much, would be able to knock just about anything out.
 Nothing is stupid enough to mess with a full grown Tyranitar.
 That left Aura, a Chikorita I had saved, but she wasn't that strong and she was still very shy and uneasy around strangers.

 "Rally," Shin said softly, gaining my attention.

 A wince spread across my features as Shin kept the contact.
 Sabrina had probably given the Espeon to me because of my abilities.
 She said I was strong and I just needed someone to help with the power, but that still didn't explain why it hurt so.
 "What?"
 I asked.

 "Follow me," Shin replied as he started to walk off.

 I was enjoying a shampoo commercial when the screen suddenly went black.
 At first, I thought it was a power outage, but then Kelly Lopez, the anchor for the news channel, appeared on the screen.

 "We apologize for the inconvenience," she began.
 "The city of Goldenrod has been put under an alert.
 All citizens are advised to board up entrances to their homes and take any security measures possible.
 The lights above the city have been confirmed as being of extraterrestrial origin.
 Please stay calm, stay indoors and keep a radio nearby at all times.
 Thank you for watching KRTV, with the latest news on Goldenrod City: Alien Attack."
 Letters flashed on the screen to show the heading of what the news station apparently deemed a catchy title.